openvinotoolkit/geti-sdk/README.md

   snippets provided [above](#downloading-and-uploading-projects).
 Only annotations, media and configurations are backed up, models are not.

-What is not (fully) supported:
+What is not supported:
 - Model upload
-- Label hierarchies *should* work, I have tested this but please use caution and test extensively yourself
-- Other stuff that I may have missed...
-Please please please test carefully before relying on this tool to back up your projects!!!
+- Prediction upload

 ## API reference
 The high level `SCRESTClient` class provides the following methods: